shobuntu/shobuntu/README.md

 ### Hi there 👋
-I'm Shobhit, certified Azure developer working as a SSE with Infosys.
+I'm Shobhit, certified Azure developer.
 What i'm working on:
-- 🔭 I’m working on Azure and microservice based architechture since two years.
+- 🔭 I’m working on Azure and web-apps native cloud based architechture since two years.
-- 🤞 currently learning Spark Framework and have interest in "designing scalable distributed systems"
+- 🤞 Currently learning DevOps and have a interest in "designing scalable distributed systems"